113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ```
 {: screen}

-To view help information about a command, run:
+To view help information about a command, run the following command:
 ```
 ibmcloud sl [command] -h
 ```

-The `ibmcloud sl init` command is no longer available as of CLI version `0.14`.
+The **`ibmcloud sl init`** command is no longer available as of CLI version `0.14`.
 To install the latest CLI version, see [Installing the stand-alone {{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli).
 {: note}

 ## ibmcloud sl help